greenruby/grn-static/pages/about.md

 ## Genesis

-The Newsletter began in june 2012 from the habit I had to send weekly newsletter in [Codegreen][1] for our team to know what is happenning in our company.
+The Newsletter began in June 2012 from the habit I had to send weekly newsletter in [Codegreen][1] for our team to know what is happening in our company.
 That was purely a teamwork tool for general transparency.
 But with time passing I also included there some links to what I was finding around that would be of interest for my geek colleagues.